 Close to Pile Gate, in one of the small streets just off Stradun, is this real find – we highly recommend it!
-A series of small dishes, some unusual, some more traditional, mean that you and your dining companions can pick and choose several items and share them between you.
+A series of small dishes, some unusual, some more traditional, means that you and your dining companions can pick and choose several items and share them between you.

-When we were there, an older American gentleman popped in to take back some soup back to his place of stay (we presume for someone too tired or poorly to make it out), and the restaurant willingly obliged, providing him with the soup in a china bowl with cutlery!
+When we were there, an older American gentleman popped in to take some soup back to his place of stay (we presume for someone too tired or poorly to make it out), and the restaurant willingly obliged, providing him with soup in a china bowl with cutlery!

 There are plenty of fish dishes, unsurprisingly, but try one of the equally tasty pasta options for something different.
 (The Spaghetti Poklisar is certainly very tasty, with both shrimp and Dalmatian smoked ham in a cream sauce.)

 This is one of the places that teeters close to the edge of being quite touristy – but given its location (just outside the Old Town, near Pile Gate) and its simply stunning views out to sea, we’ll recommend it.
 (Not to mention you’ll find locals eating here too – always a good sign.)

 Na ponti bb

 Another restaurant in a stunning location overlooking the Old Town harbour, this place serves fish and seafood…and fish and seafood.
 Unfortunately for those that don’t do fish, there’s not very much on the menu for you…but if you do, you’re certainly in for a treat.

 One of Dubrovnik’s most famous seafood restaurants, it’s also quite upmarket (reflected in the prices), but certainly the place to come for a special meal.
 There’s seating outside, but the best place to try and get a table is on the rooftop terrace.

 Sv.
 Dominka bb

-Set right in the Old Town Walls (towards Ploce Gate), this is absolutely one restaurant with a view.
-Another upmarket restaurant, this place has a gorgeous view over the Old Town harbour – definitely the sort of restaurant to come if you’d like a special night.
+Set right in the Old Town Walls (towards Ploce Gate), this place probably has one of the best views in the whole of Dubrovnik, over the Old Town harbour.
+Another upmarket restaurant, this is definitely the sort of restaurant to come if you’d like a special night.

 Post-meal ice cream!

-You’ll see many an inviting slasticarna (ice cream shop) in locations throughout Dubrovnik and the Old Town, including a few on Stradun.
+You’ll see many an inviting slasticarna (ice cream shop) such as Peppino’s in locations throughout Dubrovnik and the Old Town, including a few on Stradun.
 There’s also a great one located just next to the Poklisar restaurant.